jamesquinlan/dsc-techstack/topics/git.md

 Committing is the process in which the changes are *officially* added to the Git repository.

-__Checkpoints__, or snapshots of your project in its present state, are what **commits** are in Git.
-In other words, in a commit, we effectively store the current version of our code.
+__Checkpoints__, or snapshots of your project's present state, are what **commits** are in Git.
+In other words, a commit effectively stores the current version of our code.
 Thus, we can add as many commits to the commit history as we need.
 In addition, we can jump back and forth between commits to observe the different versions of our project code.
-Thus, git enables monitoring the changes effectively and track the project's development.
+Thus, git enables the effective monitoring of changes and the tracking of the project's development.

 Commits are frequently made at logical moments in developing a project, such as when specified contents, features, or revisions have been included (like new functionalities or bug fixes, for example).

-We must first place our code in the **staging area** before we can commit it.
-Based on the output of the git status command, we may move the untracked project files to the **staging area**.
+Before we can commit our code, we must first place it in the staging area.
+Based on the output of the git status command, we may move the untracked project files to the staging area.

-Identify any changes to the (tracked) files using `git status` before re-adding them to the staging area.
+Using `git status`, identify any changes to the (tracked) files before re-adding them to the staging area.

 ## 4.2.
 Staging files